Valentine's Day Tracing Activities for Preschoolers

 Another Uses For These Activities

 You don’t have to limit the possibilities to just tracing the lines.
-You can also use these tracing sheets in many ways, taking into consideration the different levels of development of your preschoolers’ skills.
+You can also use these tracing sheets in many ways, considering the different levels of development of your preschoolers’ skills.
 Some of the ideas I can give you are:

 Finger Tracing